Learn Where You May Thrive

 - BSU Students: Log into MyBSU and click “Focus 2” in the left navigation.

 - Prospective Students: If you are not a BSU student, contact Career Services at 218-755-2038 or email@example.com for instructions on how to access Focus2.

 Assesses students’ involvement and introduces activities that support career and education decision making.
 Includes the student’s self described career and educational goals, academic strengths and weaknesses, career planning status, and personal development needs.

 Five reliable and valid assessments guide the career exploration process.
 Students can combine the results of multiple assessments to get more refined results.
 Students can review their answers and retake any assessment as often as they like.
 The full battery includes:

 Work Interest Inventory Skills Values Leisure Activities Personality Assessment

 Our extensive database includes current detailed information on 1000+ different occupations.
 You can compare two occupations side by side, search for occupations by industry and much more.

 “WHAT CAN I DO WITH A MAJOR IN…?

 Focus 2 incorporates the areas of study offered at your school.
 Allows students to explore potential career options for each of your programs of study.

-Developed by the Gallup Organization, StrengthsFinder uses StrengthsFinder assessment to assess your innate top five talents and offers online resources to assist student in using their talents in career exploration.
-All students who enroll in BSU’s First-Year Experience seminar will participate in StrengthsFinder and be given the opportunity to meet with a career counselor to interpret the results.
+Developed by the Gallop Organization, StrengthsFinder uses an assessment to inventory your innate top five talents and offers online resources to assist students in using their talents in career exploration.
+Students who enroll in BSU’s First-Year Experience seminar can participate in StrengthsFinder and be given an opportunity to meet with a career counselor to interpret the results.